ethereum/ethereum-org-website/public/content/contributing/translation-program/translatathon/index.md

 A translatathon is a collaborative and competitive hackathon-style event where individuals and teams compete for prizes by translating ethereum.org content into different languages.

-The goal is to translate website content and help make ethereum.org more accessible to non-English speakers, raise awareness of the importance of localization and the [Translation program](/contributing/translation-program/), onboard new contributors and give back to our community, while fostering a sense of community by teaming up, collaborating on translations, and competing against other teams.
+The goal is to translate website content and help make ethereum.org more accessible to non-English speakers, raise awareness of the importance of localization and the [ethereum.org Translation Program](/contributing/translation-program/), onboard new contributors and give back to our community, while fostering a sense of community by teaming up, collaborating on translations, and competing against other teams.

 We invite you to join us in breaking down language barriers and making ethereum.org content available to a truly global audience.
 By participating in the Translatathon, you’ll have an opportunity to meet and collaborate with like-minded individuals from across the globe, compete for exciting prizes, and contribute to making Ethereum content more accessible to the world!